-It’s definitely legit.
-I did some transcription one week and was promptly paid via PayPal the following Monday, as advertised.
+They offer real work, albeit for fairly low pay.
+I did some transcription work a while back and was promptly paid via PayPal the following Monday, as advertised.
 Can’t get much more legit than that.

 Rev transcription is not going to make you rich.
 It is however, a great fit for people who want to make a few extra bucks on the side.
 The big plus to Rev is that you can do it anytime.
 There is a time limit on submitting work that you have already claimed but it’s usually in the 6-12 hour range.
 So if you claim a job in the morning, you often have most of the day to complete it at your leisure.